-The Hilton Holiday Train will be on display through the first week in January, operating from 8 a.m. to 10 p.m. daily.
+The Hilton Guam Resort & Spa’s Annual Christmas Train is back for the holiday season!
+The train will be on display in the main lobby through the first week in January, operating from 8 a.m. to 10 p.m. daily.
+The train display features local landmarks that can be found around the island of Guam, along with bridges, hot air balloons and the train wagons.
 As part of a longstanding tradition, the Hilton has always selected a local charity to benefit from the train sponsorship.
-This year, the hotel selected the VARO (Victim advocates reaching out).
-The train launch ceremony took place on Dec.
-7 and a check was presented to the VARO in the amount of $3,000.
+This year they will donate to the Autism Community, a local organization.
 For more information, call 646-1835.

 New Year’s Eve Fireworks

 To celebrate New Year’s, the Guam Visitors Bureau lights up the night sky with fireworks off Tumon Gulf at midnight Jan.
 1. You can enjoy the 10-minute fireworks display on Tumon Beach.
-For details, email email@example.com or call 646-5278.
+For more details, call 646-5278.

 “Worlds of Wonder”

 The annual holiday illumination opened with ceremony next to Tumon Sands Plaza on Dec.
 5. This year’s theme is called “Worlds of Wonder,” which will offer holiday photo opportunities for the whole family.
 The Holiday Illumination Village will be open nightly from 6 p.m. to 10 p.m., Monday - Thursday and 6 p.m. to 11 p.m., Friday - Sunday through Jan.
 14. For more information, call 646-5278.